All grade levels

-The High School Student Council was established to give LPS students the fullest possible exposure to the fundamentals of democracy.
+The Student Council was established to give LPS students the fullest possible exposure to the fundamentals of democracy.
 Students are involved in an electoral process similar to that of our government.
 At the beginning of each school year, staff nominate students.
 Nominees then conduct campaigns and run for office.
 The goal of Student Council is to foster leadership, independence, initiative and enthusiasm.

 Students in the High School have the opportunity to get involved in taking and manipulating creative digital photos, journaling the year’s events using lively grammar, peer-editing page layouts and copy, and publishing a professional-looking yearbook.

-Advisors teach classes which cover yearbook topics:
+Advisors cover yearbook topics including:

 Students Against Destructive Decisions (SADD) is a national organization that addresses the issues of underage drinking, impaired driving, drug use and other destructive decisions.
 SADD’s mission is to provide students with the best prevention and intervention tools possible to deal with serious issues young adults are facing today.
 Motivational speakers are brought in to discuss the consequences of destructive decisions and SADD students participate in service projects in the school and in the community.
 These include:

 The Learning Prep School (LPS) program provides all students with equal access to services, facilities, activities, and benefits regardless of race, color, sex, gender, identify religion, national origin, disability or homelessness.